In front: Truman, Amy Wolf, Chhaya Werner. Behind: Kelly Gravuer, Laura Morales, Kevin Welch, Grace Charles, Katie

 Graduate Student Alums

 This cadre of incredible graduate students continues to examine applied and conceptual issues in ecology, restoration, and biodiversity conservation.

 Ph.D. students (UC Davis, unless otherwise noted)

 In front: Emily Zefferman, Kelly Gravuer, Lauren McGeoch Porensky, Marit Wilkerson.
 Behind: Jen Balachowski, Kurt Vaughn, Truman, Starry Sprenkle, Kevin Welch

 - Chhaya Werner (Ph.D.
 2018, co-advised with Susan Harrison) In addition to other research projects, Chhaya studies the role of climate, competition, and fire in community composition,combining approaches on multiple spatial and temporal scales.
 Chhaya was an NSF Graduate Research Fellow.
-After post-docs with Dr. Anu Eskelinen at the German Centre for Integrative Biodiversity Research (IDiv) in Leipzig, and then in the lab of Lauren Sullivan at the University of Wyoming, Chhaya is now and Assistant Professor at Southern Oregon University.
+After post-docs with Dr. Anu Eskelinen at the German Centre for Integrative Biodiversity Research (IDiv) in Leipzig, and then in the lab of Lauren Sullivan at the University of Wyoming, Chhaya is now an Assistant Professor at Southern Oregon University.

 - Grace Charles (Ph.D.
-2018) Grace is broadly interested in understanding the dynamics and drivers of savanna plant community ecology, including the potential impacts of large mammal extinction on plant communities.
+2018) Grace studied the dynamics and drivers of savanna plant community ecology, including the potential impacts of large mammal extinction on plant communities.
 Grace has conducted research within the Kenya Long-term Exclosure Experiment (KLEE), as well as the Ungulate Herbivory Under Rainfall Uncertainty (UHURU) project at Mpala Research Centre in central Kenya.
 Grace was an NSF Graduate Research Fellow, and a Presidential Management Fellow.
-She is now a Research Scientist at Surgo Ventures in Washington, D.C.
+She is now a Data Scientist at Green River.

 - Laura Morales (Ph.
 D. 2017, co-advised with Richard Evans) studied the Polylepis forests of alpine Andes in Peru and Chile for her doctorate, particualrly in the context of how fire and livestock affect both natural regeneration and active restoration of Polylepis.
 Laura was an NSF Graduate Research Fellow.
-After a stint at the School for Field Studies in Peru, Lauren has taken a position at the International Center for Research in Agro-forestry (ICRAF).
+After a stint at the School for Field Studies in Peru, Lauren has taken a postoctoral position at World Agroforestry (formerly ICRAF).

 - Duncan Kimuyu (Ph.D.
 2016, University of Nairobi) studies the effects of livestock and fire on wildlife in Kenya.
-He is on the faculty at Karatina University, and is the project manager of the Kenya Long-term Exclosure Experiment (KLEE).
 Duncan was recently awarded a prestigious Smithsonian Postdoctoral Fellowship for 2018-19, and again in 2019-2020.
+He is a Senior Lecturer (Associate Professor equivalent) at Karatina University, recently serving as Department Head.
+Duncan is the project manager of the Kenya Long-term Exclosure Experiment (KLEE).